ekta183/CodeDebugger/README.md

 # 🚀 CodeDebugger

 ## 📖 Overview
-CodeDebugger is a real-time debugging tool that allows developers to collaborate and debug code together efficiently.
+AutoCodeAI is a real-time debugging tool that allows developers to collaborate and debug code together efficiently.
+It uses AI to debug code in real time whereas learning from past errors to warn users beforehand.

 ## 🎯 Features
 - 🐞 Real-time debugging